-• File types:
+File types:

-Note: Refer to the Include Plaintext Pass Keys online help topic to check the availability of Include Plaintext Pass keys option for the following Bitstream files.
+Note: Refer to Include Plaintext Pass Keys to check the availability of Include Plaintext Pass keys option for the following Bitstream files.

 Lists all the bitstream files to be exported

 - Master file Click to include: - Fabric/sNVM. - Bypass Back Level protection for Recovery/Golden bitstream (this option is available only if Back Level protection is enabled in the Configure Security tool and SPI file format is selected). - · Include Plaintext Pass Keys.